Dog with it's head outside car window

 Cargo Liner– This will protect the car’s interior from any dirt or mud found on the trip.
 It will also limit the amount of dog hair to be vacuumed up in the car.

 Window shades– If you don’t have tinted windows, you might want to consider getting window shades to keep your pet a bit cooler in the back of your car.
-Limiting the amount of sun that shines into your vehicle can make quite a difference.
+Limiting the amount of sun that shines on your vehicle can make quite a difference.

 Seatbelts/barrier– Depending on how your car is set up, getting dog seatbelts or a barrier to keep them safely in the back could make the drive safer for everyone in the car.